remygatins/BlackSeaBass_project/practice_data_analysis.md

 **From here on, I will be following the Reference Assembly Tutorial at ddocent.com/assembly/**

-We will skip blocks 1, 2 and 3 of code - those are used to download and extract the test dataset - because we have our own practice dataset.
+We will skip blocks 1, 2 and 3 of code - those are used to download and extract the test dataset - because we have our own practice dataset so no need to download and extract.

 We will skip blocks 4-11 of code - those are to demultiplex the data (separate individuals by barcode) - because our practice dataset is already demultiplexed (see notes above).